victorcana/PANAS/README.md

 ```
 sudo apt-get install mafft
 ```
-To program can be accessible from any working directory add is in your PATH variable.
+So program can be accessible from any working directory add is in your PATH variable.
 In bash can add in ~/.bash_profile using of following commands:
 ```
 nano ~/.bash_profile
 ```